SkaiWkr/SCT_CS_1/README.md

 🤝 Contributing
 Contributions are welcome!
 Feel free to:

-Report bugs or suggest features
+Report bugs or suggest features;
-Improve documentation
+Improve documentation;
-Add new cipher algorithms
+Add new cipher algorithms;
-Enhance the user interface
+Enhance the user interface.

 📚 Internship Project
 This project was developed as part of my software development internship to demonstrate: